diegogit03/devnotes/README.md

 # DevNotes

-A simple notes app with a php api made in laravel :D
+A simple notes app with a php api made in laravel with token authentication